GRACE BAPTIST CHURCH PORTSMOUTH

 One Way System

-There will be a one-way system in operation in the church.
+There will be a one-way system in operation in the church before and during the service.
 Entry will be via Copnor Road, exit will be via the side passage.
 From the main sanctuary into the tea room, use the north door (the one you normally use).
 From the tea room into the sanctuary, go via the kitchen and then the south door (sanctuary/kitchen door).
 If you are familiar with the one way system for anniversaries and fellowship meals, it is the same.

 Social Distancing Within Church